ioccc-src/winner/2001/ollinger/README.md

 ## Judges' remarks:

-Do get lost in the programs line of thought!  :-)
+Do get lost in the program's line of thought!  :-)

 ## Author's remarks: